srn/VsBuildProgress/readme.md

 - Compile
 - Copy contents to ``` My Documents\Visual Studio 2012\AddIns ```
-- Open Visual Studio 2012 and watch the taskbar
+- Open Visual Studio 2012 and watch the taskbar the next time you compile a project

 ## Prerequisites